Points Navigator Ranking Methodology

 Our system allows you to pick up to three priorities out of 5 categories:

-Based on how the rating of each card matches (or doesn’t match) your selections, the Annual Value is algorithmically adjusted to your personal value.
-As your priorities switch, this can be adjusted permanently in My Account > My Profiles > Profile Settings, or temporarily on the Personalized Recommendation filters.
+Based on how the rating of each reward program matches (or doesn’t match) your selections, the Annual Value is algorithmically adjusted to your personal value.
+As your priorities switch, this can be adjusted permanently in your Profile Settings.

 Value Retained on Transfer